awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    On the **Network & Security** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-network-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Microsoft SQL Server Windows Authentication** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-windows-authentication-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Database Options** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-database-options-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Encryption** card on the **Configure Advanced Settings** provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-encryption-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Backup** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-backup-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Monitoring** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-monitoring-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Performance Insights** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-performance-insights-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Maintenance** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-maintenance-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. On the **Deletion protection** card on the **Configure Advanced Settings** page, provide the information for your DB instance as shown in the following table\.
 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)
+<a name="rds-sql-server-creating-deletion-protection-parameter-guidance"></a>[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html)

 1. Choose **Create database** to confirm your choices and create the DB instance\.